Grizzle

 Publishing API for Orchestrator

-Each site exposes POST /api/publish accepting article artifacts via REST, authenticated via Bearer token, creating a GitHub PR.
-Publishing mode configurable per channel: pr_required, auto_merge, or manual_only.
+Each site exposes POST /api/publish for article artifacts with Bearer auth, creating a GitHub PR.
+Publishing mode can be pr_required, auto_merge, or manual_only.

 Semantic search with AI Search

-Cloudflare AI Search binding per channel.
-Normalized queries, per-IP rate limiting (30/min), ranked results with title, description, URL, image, and relevance score.
-Keyword fallback for local dev.
+Cloudflare AI Search runs per channel with normalized queries, per-IP rate limits (30/min), and ranked results.
+Keyword fallback is used in local dev.

 SEO as infrastructure